Extendoze/Keef-Scripts/README.md

-# RukaisScripts
+# Zenkais Scripts
-All these Scripts are made by me if u want my discord its +𝙎𝙝𝙤#8703 numbers change a lot
+All these Scripts are made by me if u want my discord its Zenkai#0794 numbers change a lot